23subbhashit/StoryTellar/documentation/formatted_date.md

 # Description

-sets the date format to YYYY-MM-DD format
+Sets the date format to YYYY-MM-DD format